gimbalinc/flurry-integration/README.md

 ## Setup ##

-Please refer to the [hello-gimbal-ios](https://github.com/gimbalinc/hello-gimbal-ios) for generic Gimbal setup and dependencies.
+Please refer to the [hello-gimbal-ios](https://github.com/gimbalinc/hello-gimbal-ios) sample application for generic Gimbal setup and dependencies.

 You will need to enter your Gimbal API Key and Flurry API Key into the AppDelegate.m file.